Er1ckNh0/Er1ckNh0/README.md

 ## About me
 👋 Hi, I’m @Er1ckNh0  <br />
-👀 I’m interested in Python, Javascript, HTML, CSS  <br />
+👀 I’m interested in Python, Javascript, HTML, CSS and CSharp <br />
 🌱 I’m currently learning many datas  <br />
-💞️ I’m looking to collaborate on community projects
+💞️ I'm looking to collaborate on open-source.

 <!--
 **Er1ckNh0/Er1ckNh0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.